Backend APIs, typed end-to-end, paged for production.

 What we build

-Drizzle schemas generate the database types; tRPC routers expose them as typed RPC; the frontend client gets the same types without manual sync.
-Renaming a column in the database is a compile error in the React component.
+The schema generates the database types; the API layer exposes them as typed endpoints; the frontend client gets the same types without manual sync.
+Renaming a column in the database surfaces as a build error in the frontend component.

 Cursor-based pagination on every list endpoint by default.
 No `?page=N` math that breaks when data inserts mid-scroll.
 Infinite scroll, table pagination, and exports all run through the same primitive.